Explore

 As time passed though, the hat colors began to blur between who was good, who was bad, and then to eventually who was just plain ugly.

-This is the final film in the "Man With No Name" trilogy, and IMO, its the best and most definitive one of the three.
+This is the final film in the "Man with No Name" trilogy, and IMO, it's the best and most definitive one of the three.

 Although several iconic figures have emerged from the dust and grit of the spaghetti westerns that emerged in the 60's, the truth is, it's almost impossible to envision the entire genre, let alone this particular series and not see an image of the iconic trio of Clint Eastwood, Lee Van Cleef and Eli Wallach.